gilzoide/unity-main-thread-task/README.md

   detected in project
 - `System.Action` extension methods `InvokeOnMainThread` and `InvokeOnMainThreadAsync`
 - No `GameObject`s
-- Simple implementations with less than 50 lines of code each
+- Simple implementations with around 50 lines of code each

 ## How to install